YaakovHatam/4578-7/lesson30/README.md

 - Select all the employees With first name starts with `f` and their title is `Senior Engineer`
 - select top 10 employees with the highest salaries and show First name, Last name and title

+- Update the salary of the employees that have a salary lower then 40,000, add 200 to their salary